nem0/LumixEngine/_posts/2015-4-4-template-trick-in-a-property-grid.markdown

 		.property("Bytes per pixel", &Lumix::Texture::getBytesPerPixel);
 {% endhighlight %}

 As you can see, a property must have a getter and it can have a setter.
-Most of the time they are just pointers to member functions.
+Most of time they are just pointers to member functions.
 However sometimes I want to use simple functions or lambdas.
 These two options differ in signature:

 {% highlight cpp %}
 template <typename T>